ShuxinD/temperature-children_mhd-casexover/README.md

 ## Temperature and major depressive disorders in children with Medicaid data

-This analysis serves as a preliminary analysis for a grant application.

 #### study population

 Medicaid enrollees up to 18 years old with major despressive disorders hospitalizations